 But celebrations aside, there are a few problems, most notably that some are interested in brewing at home but don’t know how to start.
 Not knowing which ingredients to use can not only result in a poor tasting beer– but, if done incorrectly, could even make you ill.

-In this guide, I’ll tell the main ingredients you’ll need, and a few recipes to get you started.
+In this guide, I’ll tell the main ingredients you’ll need to make your brews taste better, and a few recipes to get you started.

 Why do people homebrew beer?

 Homebrewing beer isn’t for everyone– but if your curiosity has been peaked, homebrew beer does in fact have a number of benefits.
 To dispel some myths and misconceptions about brewing beer– and adding in a few downsides too, here’s what you need to know before buying ingredients to brew your own beer.

 Brewing your own beer may save you money– but it could also cost you too.
 The main way brewing beer saves money is if you’re replacing it with going out for drinks.
 When going out for drinks, you add in transportation costs, and you may spend more than intended, from drinking more than you might at home, to ordering food too.

 But the truth is that brewing your own beer won’t save you money in the long run vs buying most grocery store beers.
 First, there’s time to consider: brewing your own beer, from start to finish product, can take around eight hours.
 Add in the ingredients, and most of the time, you’ll be breaking even vs common store bought beers (though you may save some over specialty beers).

 In other words: it depends on your current drinking habits whether or not you will save money, but it probably shouldn’t be your primary factor.

 Is homebrew beer healthier?